42Pollux/MemeCrawlerCpp/readme.md

 # MemeCrawler C++

-Grabs memes of reddit and saves them locally or puts them into a database.
+Grabs memes of reddit and saves them locally (full image or thumbnail) and puts them into a database.
 For each meme we download, we save their ColorMomentHash.
 Before a meme is added to our local files/database we check for reposts by comparing each ColorMomentHash.